Emotion recognition: Knowledge-based techniques

-Knowledge-based techniques (sometimes referred to as lexicon-based techniques), utilize domain knowledge and the semantic and syntactic characteristics of language in order to detect certain emotion types.
+Knowledge-based techniques (sometimes referred to as lexicon-based techniques), utilize domain knowledge and the semantic and syntactic characteristics of text and potentially spoken language in order to detect certain emotion types.
 In this approach, it is common to use knowledge-based resources during the emotion classification process such as WordNet, SenticNet, ConceptNet, and EmotiNet, to name a few.
 One of the advantages of this approach is the accessibility and economy brought about by the large availability of such knowledge-based resources.
 A limitation of this technique on the other hand, is its inability to handle concept nuances and complex linguistic rules.

 Knowledge-based techniques can be mainly classified into two categories: dictionary-based and corpus-based approaches.
 Dictionary-based approaches find opinion or emotion seed words in a dictionary and search for their synonyms and antonyms to expand the initial list of opinions or emotions.
 Corpus-based approaches on the other hand, start with a seed list of opinion or emotion words, and expand the database by finding other words with context-specific characteristics in a large corpus.
 While corpus-based approaches take into account context, their performance still vary in different domains since a word in one domain can have a different orientation in another domain.